ahp-sooyaa/koob/README.md

-# About this project
+# About

-Koob (Book) is open source online bookstore project for personal portfolio that's built by laravel 8.
+Koob (Book) is ecommerce bookstore project for personal portfolio that's built by laravel 8.